christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 I've now opened a digital gallery as a direct source for collectors to acquire *one-of-a-kind* works at [shop.christopheradams.io].

 The first set of photographs for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was nudged by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
 The new shop will host these works and make more available in the future.

 The business of selling photographs is a commercial calculus of edition sizes, paper stock, framing materials, and logistics costs.
 I've simplified the equation by producing just *one* edition of each work in a physical and digital format.

 I gleaned the spirit and mechanics of making works unique from the practice of German photographer [Wolfgang Tillmans].
 He customarily exhibits his photographs as unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small color print, and a CD that stores the high-resolution image.
-The collector agrees to retain a *single* large print of the work, while the artist is also free to make and exhibit one copy.
+The collector agrees to retain a *single* exhibition print of the work, while the artist is also free to make and exhibit one copy.
 A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color match print and digital image file conserve its quality.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of
 Authenticity --img class="img-thumbnail" %}